All Episodes

 It's a three-hour program.

-The city is ordering guns that fire special plastic balls of pepper spray for the Democratical Convention.
+The city is ordering guns that fire special plastic balls of pepper spray for the Democratic Convention.

-Well, no, there's no mention of the crab cannon in the story.
+Well, no, there's no mention of the crap cannon in the story.

 I think there's the crap cannon.

-Remember, now that's a rumor that the that the left-wing activists are spreading that the Denver authorities have a crap cannon.
+Remember, now that's a rumor that the left-wing activists are spreading that the Denver authorities have a crap cannon.

-It's some sort of uh infra in infra something, a frequency uh gun that that uh makes you lose control of your uh of your bowels.
+It's some sort of infra-something, a frequency gun that makes you lose control of your bowels.

-Uh so they've they're worried about the crap cannon in the meantime a Denver authorities, Denver cops stocking up on pepper guns.
+In the meantime, the Denver authorities, Denver cops, stocking up on pepper guns.

-You know, I tell you that the the thought of that site, the crap cannon combined with the uh with the pepper gun.
+You know, I tell you, the thought of that site, the crap cannon combined with the pepper gun.

 Have you seen these pictures coming out of Iowa and so forth?